The Potential Danger to Satellites due to Ejecta from a 2032 Lunar Impact by Asteroid 2024 YR4: Earth Impact Effects: Satellite and Lunar Ejecta Impact

 This added impact exposure will result in accelerated degradation of Earth-orbiting satellites.
 This would occur in Low Earth Orbit (LEO) in particular as the relative equivalent exposure of the background sporadic population will be potentially of order years to a decade.
 This will all occur during the few days of maximum ejecta delivery from a \yr4 impact.

+For comparison to the impact risk from orbital debris, we note that the potential particle enhancement from a \yr4 impact will greatly exceed the total impact risk from both orbital debris and background meteoroids to spacecraft in very low Earth orbit (below 270 km altitude) and at higher altitudes (above a few thousand kilometers) \citep{Moorhead_Matney_2021}.
+At intermediate altitudes, the relative increase in impact risk from \yr4 debris compared to orbital debris will depend on the satellite orbital inclination and impact direction.
+For example, near 1000 km altitude, satellites in highly inclined orbits would see an impact enhancement in the ram facing spacecraft comparable to the normal daily background orbital debris fluxes for sizes capable of penetrating 1 mm thickness of aluminum \citep{Moorhead_Matney_2021}.

-For scale, it is worth noting that the current satellite cross-sectional area (active and inactive/debris) in LEO is expected to increase by a factor of 3-4 between now and 2032\footnote{\url{https://nova.space/press-release/seven-tons-of-satellites-to-be-launched-daily-on-average-over-the-next-decade-amid-value-chain-consolidation/}}.
-The total cross-sectional area of all satellites in LEO and Geosynchronous Earth Orbit (GEO) in 2032 will be of order 10$^{5}~$m$^2$, based on the nominal 10 m$^2$ \citep{johnson2021comparing} typical area of Starlink satellites, which together with similar planned megaconstellation satellites will form the bulk of the active population.
-Given the very large total exposed area for satellites by 2032 it becomes possible that hundreds to thousands of impacts from mm-sized debris ejected by a lunar impact from \yr4 will be experienced across the entire satellite fleet.
+For scale, it is worth noting that the current satellite cross-sectional area (active and inactive/debris) in LEO is expected to increase significantly between now and 2032\footnote{\url{https://nova.space/press-release/seven-tons-of-satellites-to-be-launched-daily-on-average-over-the-next-decade-amid-value-chain-consolidation/}}.
+We estimate the total cross-sectional area of all satellites in LEO and Geosynchronous Earth Orbit (GEO) in 2032 will be of order 10$^{7}$ m$^{2}$.
+This estimate is based on the nominal $\approx$ 100 m$^{2}$ area of the next generation of Starlink V2 mini-satellites now being launched\footnote{\url{https://spaceflightnow.com/2023/02/26/spacex-unveils-first-batch-of-larger-upgraded-starlink-satellites/}} together with the plan to orbit 30 000 by 2032 \footnote{\url{https://www.reuters.com/legal/us-court-rejects-challenges-fcc-approval-spacex-satellites-2024-07-12}/}.
+Here we assume that this number of Starlink satellites will be matched by roughly twice as many total satellites from all other planned megaconstellations and that these will be similar in size to the next generation of Starlink satellites, forming the bulk of the active population.
+While we caution this cross-sectional area estimate is at best order of magnitude, given the very large total exposed area for satellites by 2032 it becomes possible that thousands to tens of thousands of impacts from mm-sized debris ejected by a lunar impact from \yr4 will be experienced across the entire satellite fleet.
 Such impacts may damage satellites, but are small enough to generally not end active missions or cause breakups.

+If the orbital debris environment remains comparable in orbital distribution to today's, then we expect the relative risk to increase with increasing satellite number but that the risk will scale with altitude much as it does today.

 The ejection of material from the Moon could be a serious hazard to Moon-orbiting spacecraft (e.g. Lunar Gateway), but would likely pose even greater dangers to any lunar surface operations given that most ejecta mass will accumulate across a wide swath of the moon.
 The precise timing and locales affected should be examined for a specific impact location should observations in 2028 result in a predicted lunar impact.